ombori/grid-docs/gps/README.md

 - [API Reference](/gps/api)
 - [Data Models](/gps/data-model)

-Each of these can also be found in the sidebar.
+Each of these can also be found in the sidebar, as well as other complementary documents.